ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2020_TransRes_Savage,
-    author = "Savage, Steven W and Zhang, Lily and Swan, Garrett and Bowers, Alex R", title = "The effects of age on the contributions of head and eye movements to scanning behavior at intersections", journal = "Transportation research part F: traffic psychology and behaviour", volume = "73",
+    author = "Savage, Steven W and Zhang, Lily and Swan, Garrett and Bowers, Alex R", journal = "Transportation research part F: traffic psychology and behaviour", pages = "128--142",
-    pages = "128--142",
+    publisher = "Elsevier",
-    year = "2020",
+    title = "The effects of age on the contributions of head and eye movements to scanning behavior at intersections", volume = "73",
-    publisher = "Elsevier"
+    year = "2020"
 }
 </pre>
 </ul>